WellFest speaker spotlight: Matthew Knight, strategy & innovation partner, foxlark

 Work is the main focus for most of our adult life.
 If we don’t actively consider how to make our workplaces supportive for our people, we won’t be doing good work, and won’t be taking care of the people who help our businesses exist.
 It’s not a nice to have.

 What are you and/or your organisation doing to promote good wellbeing?

 Leapers is a community that supports the increasing number of people who don’t have an employer or a workplace.
 More than 15% of the UK workforce are self-employed – that’s even higher in the creative industries – and that means large numbers of our colleagues are not getting access to the right kind of support for their mental health, support when working with new teams, or support for their career development.
 We’re a support group for those of us who work differently.
 We create tangible resources, tools, guides and techniques to make sure we’re to work well, and we work with organisations to help them work better with us.

 Listening.
 Dreaming.
 Prototyping.

 I don’t have a desk.
-Being freelancer means finding a different desk every day.
+Being a freelancer means finding a different desk every day.